PsykeDady/QueryMaticO/README.md

-# QueryCraft
+# QueryMaticO - Query autoMatic Object-oriented builder

-version `0.9.1`
+version `0.9.2`

-Java  ORM framework to semplify DB connection and to generate istruction.
+A Java ORM framework to semplify DB connection and to generate istruction.

-Major policy of **QueryCraft** *is not to write manually queries* but use Java Object to communicate with DBMN.
+Major policy of **QueryMaticO** *is not to write manually queries* but use Java Object to communicate with DBMN.

 > **<u>ATTENTION PLEASE</u>**:
 >
-> QueryCraft is under development.
+> QueryMaticO is under development.
 Do not use in production.